MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/dtrace.md

 ## Providing feedback on Windows DTrace

-Use the feedback hub to request new features or to report any problems or bugs with Windows DTrace.
+Use Feedback Hub to request new features or to report any problems or bugs with Windows DTrace.

-1. Launch the feedback hub.
+1. Launch Feedback Hub.
 Go to search, enter the word *feedback*, and then select **Feedback Hub**.
-2. Select either *Suggest a feature* or *Report a problem*.
-3. Provide a detailed, specific description of the issue or suggestion.
+2. Provide a detailed, specific description of the issue or suggestion.
+3. Select either *Suggest a feature* or *Report a problem*.
+4. Choose the category Developer Platform > DTrace on Windows

 ## DTrace Windows Extensions